Balinese ride: rice fields, temples and markets

 Lunch and shopping in Amlapura

-Sana takes the opportunity to pick up girls in the car park, with an unstoppable tactic: direct exchange of mobile phone numbers with the promise of SMS.
+Sana takes the opportunity to pick up girls in the parking lot, with an unstoppable tactic: a direct exchange of cell phone numbers with the promise of text messages.

-At the age of 21, my young guide explains me in his approximate English that his friends make fun of him, because he was dumped by his previous girlfriend...
-So he has to find another one, quickly !
+At the age of 21, my young guide explains in his broken English that his friends make fun of him because his previous girlfriend dumped him...
+So he has to find another one, fast!

 The palace of Tirta Gangga